 Sections 498A and 498B contain additional requirements for research on the transplantation of human fetal tissue for therapeutic purposes conducted or supported by NIH.
+Research involving the transplantation of human fetal tissue must be conducted in accordance with applicable Federal, State and local laws as well as the following NIH guidance.

 Under section 498A, the official who signs the application is certifying that the research on transplantation of human fetal tissue will adhere to the following provisions:

-- The woman who donates the fetal tissue must sign a statement declaring that the donation is being made: - for therapeutic transplantation research, - without any restriction regarding the identity of individuals who may receive the transplantation, and - without the donor knowing the identity of the recipient. - The attending physician must sign a statement that he/she has: - obtained the tissue in accordance with the donor's signed statement and - fully disclosed to the donor his or her intent, if any, to use the tissue in research and any known medical risks to the donor or risks to her privacy associated with the donation that are in addition to risks associated with the woman's medical care. - In the case of tissue obtained pursuant to an induced abortion, the physician's statement also must state that he/she: - obtained the woman's consent for the abortion before requesting or obtaining consent for the tissue to be used; - did not alter the timing, method, or procedures used to terminate the pregnancy solely for the purpose of obtaining the tissue for research; and - performed the abortion in accordance with applicable State and local laws. - The PD/PI must sign a statement certifying that he/she is aware that the tissue is human fetal tissue obtained in a spontaneous or induced abortion, or pursuant to a stillbirth and that the tissue was donated for research purposes.
-The PD/PI also must certify that this information has been shared with others who have responsibilities regarding the research and, before eliciting informed consent from the transplantation recipient, will obtain written acknowledgment that the patient is aware of the aforementioned information. - The PD/PI must certify in writing that he/she has had no part in any decisions as to the timing, method, or procedures used to terminate the pregnancy.
+- The woman who donates the fetal tissue must sign a statement declaring that the donation is being made: - ° for therapeutic transplantation research, - $^{\circ}\;$ without any restriction regarding the identity of individuals who may receive the transplantation, and - ° without the donor knowing the identity of the recipient.

+- The attending physician must sign a statement that they have: - ° obtained the tissue in accordance with the donor's signed statement and - fully disclosed to the donor their intent, if any, to use the tissue in research and any known medical risks to the donor or risks to her privacy associated with the donation that are in addition to risks associated with the woman's medical care. - In the case of tissue obtained pursuant to an induced abortion, the physician's statement also must state that they: - obtained the woman's consent for the abortion before requesting or obtaining consent for the tissue to be used; - did not alter the timing, method, or procedures used to terminate the pregnancy solely for the purpose of obtaining the tissue for research; and - ° performed the abortion in accordance with applicable State and local laws. - The PD/PI must sign a statement certifying that they are aware that the tissue is human fetal tissue obtained in a spontaneous or induced abortion, or pursuant to a stillbirth and that the tissue was donated for research purposes.
+The PD/PI also must certify that this information has been shared with others who have responsibilities regarding the research and, before eliciting informed consent from the transplantation recipient, will obtain written acknowledgment that the patient is aware of the aforementioned information. - The PD/PI must certify in writing that they have had no part in any decisions as to the timing, method, or procedures used to terminate the pregnancy.